ofiwg/libfabric/man/fi_av.3.md

   will be updated to 0.
 Failures will contain a fabric errno code.

 - *FI_AV_USER_ID*
-: This flag associates a user-assigned identifier with each AV entry that is returned with any completion entry in place of the AV's address.
+: For address vectors configured without the FI_AV_USER_ID specified, this flag associates a user-assigned identifier with each AV entry that is returned with any completion entry in place of the AV's address.
+  Requesting this flag during insert may result in unexpected runtime failures should a provider not support FI_AV_USER_ID with insert.

   This flag is invalid with FI_AV_AUTH_KEY.

+  With libfabric 1.20, users are encouraged to specify the FI_AV_USER_ID when opening an address vector and use fi_av_set_user_id.

 - *FI_AUTH_KEY*
 : Denotes that the address being inserted should be associated with the